OpenEVSE/Solar_MQTT/README.md

 # Solar_MQTT
-Python scripts to get data from solar gateways an publish to MQTT for Solar Divert
+Python scripts to get data from solar gateways an publish to MQTT for OpenEVSE Solar Divert

 Example OpenEVSE Solar divert.
 Data from Solar_MQTT Tesla Energy Gateway to MQTT.
 Graphs Telegraf => InfluxDB => Graphana